rubymonsters/webapps-for-beginners/source/12-sessions/02-sinatra_sessions.md

 In our `post` route we store the message to the session hash.
 This is something Sinatra provides to us as developers.
-When we enable this feature Sinatra will, after every request, store this hash to a cookie with the name `rack.session`, in the encrypted form that you saw above.
+When we enable this feature Sinatra will, after every request, store this hash to a cookie with the name `rack.session`, in the encoded form that you saw above.

 We say the hash is being <a href="http://en.wikipedia.org/wiki/Serialization">serialized</a>, which is a fancy way of saying it is turned into some kind of format that